swipswaps/Hera/hera/doc/source/simulations/openFoam/loadOFdata.rst

 The path is the full directory of the directory specified as the metadata "datadir" in the json file.
-The name is the name used for the VTKpipeline method.
+The name is the name used for the executePipeline.
 The projectName is used as the project name in the database. for example,